paulroth3d/jupyter-ijavascript-utils/tutorials/a_whatCanDo.markdown

 However, I've found quite a few people that would really get a benefit of working with Notebooks - but without having to also learn Python.

-While Python and JavaScript (often ECMA 262) are influencing one another - there are differences - and these can be challenging to deal with especially on deadlines.

 For those JavaScript Developers that are looking to better understand Python, we developed a [Python for JavaScript Developers book here](https://github.com/paulroth3d/python-for-js-developers) - pull requests always welcome.

 Additionally, [ObservableHQ](https://observablehq.com/tutorials) provides a really great experience for those familiar with JavaScript - [although it isn't technically JavaScript](https://observablehq.com/@observablehq/observables-not-javascript) and also worth a look.